-- Liberal Studies options in the Faculty of Humanities & Education:
+Liberal Studies options in the Faculty of Humanities & Education:

 - History

 - Linguistics

 - Philosophy

-- o Literatures in English
+- Literatures in English •

 - Spanish

-- o French
+- French

 - Library and Information Studies

-- Liberal Studies options in the Faculty of Social Sciences:
+Liberal Studies options in the Faculty of Social Sciences:

 - International Relations

 - Political Science

-- Psychology
+- Psychology •

 - Sociology

-CULTURAL AND CREATIVE INDUSTRIES CLUSTER OPTIONS:
+CULTURAL AND CREATIVE INDUSTRIES CONCENTRATION OPTIONS:

-- (1) Cinematic and Audio-Visual Arts: This Cluster explores film, drama, radio broadcasting, and/or music from the perspectives of their creative content, their place in contemporary culture, and their production. - (2) Research & Documentation in the Cultural and Creative Industries: This Cluster allows students to develop the skills to engage in researching, documenting, and reporting on the CCIs. - (3) Digital Arts, Science & Education: This is a Cluster geared towards students who have an interest in ICT and its applications to and for the CCIs, for instance to reach audiences and markets, to develop training tools, and to develop content. - (4) Speech, Voice & Language: This is a Cluster which focuses on the technical aspects of voice use and vocal production.
-It is geared both to those who might (aspire to) function as performers, trainers, coaches, broadcasters, or in any other profession which revolves around the voice in performance. - (5) The Performing Arts: This Cluster is intended for students who see themselves as involved directly in the Cultural and Creative Industries as performers, directors, or producers. - (6) Writing in/for the Cultural and Creative Industries: Literature, Print Media & Publishing: This Cluster is aimed at students who are interested in developing skills in all areas of writing which might be relevant to the CCIs, whether these be at the creative or the business end of the industries. - (7) Languages and Globalization in the Cultural and Creative Industries: This Cluster is for students who have an existing or developing proficiency in at least one foreign language and are interested in the role of languages as vehicles of cultural transmission and in the globalization of the CCIs.
-This Cluster requires a minimum of 27 credits. - (8) Multidisciplinary Approaches to Culture: This Cluster allows for the critical examination of cultural practices at different levels (local, regional, global) from academic perspectives which include gender studies, philosophy, anthropology/sociology, and history, and provides a basis for the pursuit of research supporting the industries. - (9) Business & Entrepreneurship: This Cluster is for students with interests in the business end of the CCIs, and who see themselves managing practitioners, events, marketing strategies, and developing their own business ideas. - (10) Public Policy & Economy: This Cluster targets students with an interest in public policy and who see themselves working at the national, regional, or global level in bodies operating in the public sphere, whether governmental or non-governmental, with relevance to the CCIs.
+- 1. Cinematic and Audio-Visual Arts: This Concentration explores film, drama, radio broadcasting, and/or music from the perspectives of their creative content, their place in contemporary culture, and their production. - Research & Documentation in the Cultural and Creative Industries: This Concentration allows 2. students to develop the skills to engage in researching, documenting, and reporting on the CCIs. - Digital Arts, Science & Education: This is a Concentration geared towards students who have 3. an interest in ICT and its applications to and for the CCIs, for instance to reach audiences and markets, to develop training tools, and to develop content. - 4.
+Speech, Voice & Language: This is a Concentration which focuses on the technical aspects of voice use and vocal production.
+It is geared both to those who might (aspire to) function as performers, trainers, coaches, broadcasters, or in any other profession which revolves around the voice in performance. - 5.
+The Performing Arts: This Concentration is intended for students who see themselves as involved directly in the Cultural and Creative Industries as performers, directors, or producers. - Writing in/for the Cultural and Creative Industries Literature, Print Media & Publishing: This Concentration is aimed at students who are interested in developing skills in all areas of writing which might be relevant to the CCIs, whether these be at the creative or the business end of the industries. - 7.
+Languages and Globalization in the Cultural and Creative Industries: This Concentration is for students who have an existing or developing proficiency in at least one foreign language and are interested in the role of languages as vehicles of cultural transmission and in the globalization of the CCIs.
+This Concentration requires a minimum of 27 credits.

+- 8. Multidisciplinary Approaches to Culture: This Concentration allows for the critical examination of cultural practices at different levels (local, regional, global) from academic perspectives which include gender studies, philosophy, anthropology/sociology, and history, and provides a basis for the pursuit of research supporting the industries. - Business & Entrepreneurship: This Concentration is for students with interests in the business end of the CCIs, and who see themselves managing practitioners, events, marketing strategies, and developing their own business ideas. - 10.
+Public Policy & Economy: This Concentration targets students with an interest in public policy and who see themselves working at the national, regional, or global level in bodies operating in the public sphere, whether governmental or non-governmental, with relevance to the CCIs. - 11.
+Law: This Concentration targets students with an interest in the pursuit of law and the Cultural and Creative Industries at specialist levels.
+Students will have the opportunity to engage at the introductory level, and later if required, in specialized study of entertainment law and intellectual property applied to CCIs.